shokanshi/singpass-myinfo/README.md

 ## Credits

-The code of this package is heavily influenced by the code shown in [Laravel Socialite](https://leeliwei930.medium.com/integrating-singpass-login-api-with-laravel-socialite-provider-part-1-onboarding-setup-210d7fa0f31f).
+The code of this package is heavily influenced by the code shown in [Laravel Socialite - Singpass](https://leeliwei930.medium.com/integrating-singpass-login-api-with-laravel-socialite-provider-part-1-onboarding-setup-210d7fa0f31f).

 You will also find some code reference from [Accredifysg/SingPass-Login](https://github.com/Accredifysg/SingPass-Login/) in this package.